 Message from the Grand President

-The other highlight of the past year has been successfully securing a 3-year extension to the Foreign Commonwealth and Development Office’s (FCDO) Commonwealth Veterans Programme to March 2027 and just under £6M of further Government support.
-This positive outcome has only been possible with the unstinting work of our Member Organisations to ensure that lifesaving grants reach veterans and widows, often in difficult circumstances.
-I highlight particularly our volunteer Caseworkers who are on the front line of the League’s operations, and I thank them all for the selfless work they undertake every day.
+Despite the covid pandemic and the subsequent cost of living crisis, these veterans are still alive and there is no doubt that our food grants have helped to sustain them and many other beneficiaries through the most difficult of times.
+Successfully securing a 3-year extension to the Foreign Commonwealth and Development Office’s (FCDO) Commonwealth Veterans Programme to March 2027 and just under £6M of further Government support was a significant milestone.
+This has enabled us to continue our support to veterans and widows through the enhanced 2 meals a day scheme for a sixth year.
+This has only been possible with the diligent work of our Member Organisations to ensure that lifesaving grants reach veterans and widows, often in difficult circumstances.
+I highlight particularly our volunteer Caseworkers who are on the front line of the League’s operations, and I thank them all for the work they quietly and selflessly undertake every day.

-I look forward to Chairing the 35th Conference in Ottawa in the summer of 2025, hosted by The Royal Canadian Legion, which will be a key decision point as the Member Organisations determine the future of The League beyond 2027.
-Preparations are already underway, and you will have received the initial instructions and programme.
+I look forward to Chairing the 35th Conference in Ottawa in June/July 2025, my fourth Conference but second as our Grand President.
+Hosted by The Royal Canadian Legion, the Conference will be a key decision point as the Member Organisations help determine the future of The League beyond 2027.
+Preparations are complete and I must thank The Royal Canadian Legion for the considerable time, resource and money invested to ensure that we have a successful Conference.
+We are most grateful for the exceptional support they have provided and look forward to welcoming overseas delegates to Ottawa from across the Commonwealth.

 Lord Richards